The-Software-Guild/c165-lecture-notes-1121/README.md

 ## Overview

-This repository will serve as your center for all lecture portions of the Front End Development C136 course provided by MThree Global in August 2021.
+This repository will serve as your center for all lecture portions of the Front End Development C165 course provided by MThree Global in November 2021.
 Please see the [instructions](#instructions) below for a more detailed walkthrough of how to use the repository.

 ## Instructions